-In the first quarter of the year, we decreased our allocation to Europe's relative proximity to Russia, and its heavy energy dependence.
-The asset classes significantly underperformed in the first few months of the year and due to the challenging geopolitical backdrop and the Fed's fastest pace of raising rates had higher cash n the portfolio.
+In the first quarter of the year, we decreased our allocation to Europe high yield given Europe's relative proximity to Russia, and its heavy energy dependence.
+The asset classes significantly underperformed in the first few months of the year and due to the challenging geopolitical backdrop and the Fed's fastest pace of raising rates had higher cash in the portfolio.